True exclusive lead access for agencies, brokers, call centers, and active buyer teams

 Does exclusive access appear on every lead?

-What happens after the exclusive window ends?
+What happens after exclusive purchase?

 How is this different from shared buying?